 - Design Defects: the pharmaceutical drug was manufactured correctly, but the side effects caused by the drug cause harm or injury.

 - Failure to Warn: a failure to provide sufficient or appropriate instructions, warnings, or recommendations for the use of the drug or about the drug.

 Defendant – In civil law, the person being sued, usually the person who caused the injury and their insurance company.

-Demand Letter – A formal letter sent to the opposing party formally requesting some action from them and usually with threat of legal action.
+Demand Letter – A formal letter sent to the opposing party formally requesting some action from them and usually with the threat of legal action.

-Deposition – out-of-court question and answer session under oath; testimony given under oath, recorded in an authorized place outside of the courtroom and usually documented by a court reporter; the questions will be asked by the opposing attorney, with the party’s attorney present, in order to have an official, written account of what happened.
+Deposition – An out-of-court question and answer session under oath; testimony given under oath, recorded in an authorized place outside of the courtroom and usually documented by a court reporter; the questions will be asked by the opposing attorney, with the party's attorney present, in order to have an official, written account of what happened.